robinboncoeur/Art/docs/writing/2DE-1stEd.md

 The setting sun gave the apartment a warm hue.
 Outside the window, the soft whirr of an electric car motor ended with the crack of a twig under its tyres.

-I'd never wondered how that little boy had reconciled being left behind in a strange place, until now.
+I'd never wondered how that little boy had finally reconciled being left in a strange place, until now.
 The strange place was safe, I'd told myself back then.

 "I wonder if she feels safe."